kennethjiang/3dp-ai-tools/README.md

 - Error handling is implemented for various failure scenarios
 - For local development without an OpenAI API key, you can use the test endpoint at `/test-openai`
 - API calls are tracked using Langfuse when configured (optional)
+- File upload size is limited to 4.5MB to comply with Vercel's free tier limits

 ## License